-And here’s the thing: your ability to tell a good story and to listen are the two skills that can make or break your career and your life.
-These two skills will affect your personal and professional growth more than any other skills that you have.
-(If you doubt this, think of your most recent leadership meeting, or think as far back as your summer camp days: everyone wants to be aligned with the person who can tell an engaging, convincing story that creates a great vision, right?)
+Here’s the thing: your ability to tell a good story is one of the three skills that can make or break your career and your life (the other two are listening, and wayfinding).
+It will affect your personal and professional growth more than any other skills that you have.

 Story-telling doesn’t just affect interpersonal relationships; the stories that you tell yourself about your life define the perceived quality of your life experiences, and define the way you view yourself.

 So, how do we tell engaging stories that build trust, put others at ease, create a vision, and make everyone listen up?
 Many marketing & coaching companies build their business around helping individuals and corporations tell their stories.
 Today, I’ll a share one winning story-telling strategy that will always work, provided that you tell the story honestly and genuinely.
 (Disclaimer: I learned it from my 3-year old, and still, it works reliably.)

 My youngest son asked me recently to tell him a story.
 “What do you want the story to be about?”
 I replied.
 “Tell me a story about how good I am, like how I am your sweetheart, I’m your darling… You know.”
 That was a bit unexpected, but I started:

 You are my darling.

 You wash your hands so well every time!

 You eat so well all the new things that we offer you at dinner.

 You help me make the best coffee.